aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 sprite_coord_enable
     Specifies if a coord has its texture coordinates replaced or not.
-This is a packed bitfield containing the enable for all coords - if all are 0 point sprites are effectively disabled.
-If any coord is non-zero, point_smooth should be disabled.
+This is a packed bitfield containing the enable for all coords - if all are 0 point sprites are effectively disabled, though points may still be rendered slightly different according to point_quad_rasterization.
+    If any coord is non-zero, point_smooth should be disabled, and point_quad_rasterization enabled.
     If enabled, the four vertices of the resulting quad will be assigned texture coordinates, according to sprite_coord_mode. sprite_coord_mode